 - Get more benefit from the use of the HOP principles beyond Learning Teams

-- Work on having HOP-style conversations between leaders and their people, inviting feedback on a daily basis
+- Work on having HOP-style conversations between leaders and their people, inviting feedback daily

-- Create materials to advocate questions that invite stories as the language used out on the floor.
+- Create materials to advocate questions, inviting stories as the language used on the floor.

 Improvements beyond safety

 The benefits of incorporating HOP and Learning Teams at CHEP are not just felt within safety.
 They have extended to operations – and beyond – improving how work is done across the board.
-These examples show just how effective the approach has been, with the flow-on effects improving productivity, workplace constraints and communication.
+These examples show the effectiveness of the approach, with the flow-on effects improving productivity, workplace constraints and communication.

 Pumping the brakes on jams

 Challenge: Part of a particular line at one facility was continuously jamming and presenting difficult isolations.
-The issue had been ongoing for a number of years.
+The issue had been ongoing for several years.

-Solution: An outcome out of the Learning Team was to install a plate that cost $100.
-This simple, low-cost solution has all but eliminated jams, has completely removed the requirement to complete energised work in that area, and improved access through the area.
+Solution: An outcome of the Learning Team was to install a plate that cost $100.
+This simple, low-cost solution has eliminated jams, completely removed the requirement to complete energised work in that area, and improved access through the area.
 A game changer!

 Going with the Flow